 Integration with Git Source Control Systems

 Test Studio seamlessly integrates with Git based source control repositories to simplify the collaboration between QAs and developers.
-The Git integration can also facilitates the work of a QA team on the same test project, allowing them to check-in their work at the same time, but independently.
+The Git integration can also ease the work of multiple users on the same test project in a QA team, allowing them to check-in their work at the same time, but independently.

 These are the steps to connect and use a Test Studio project stored in a remote Git repository:

 Note: Our recommendation is to use an empty repo to connect the Test Studio project to.
-This way only Test Studio-related artifacts will be stored within that repo, and the overhead of downloading non-relevant items will be avoided.
+This way only Test Studio-related artifacts get stored within that repo, and the overhead of downloading non-relevant items is avoided.

-3. Anyone in the team, who need to work on that same project, can use the built-in option to connect to Git and open the project from the remote repository.
+Anyone in the team, who need to work on that same project, can use the built-in option to open the project from the remote repository.

 Important